-IV.
-PESTICIDE AND OTHER CONTAMINANTS
+V. PESTICIDE AND OTHER CONTAMINANTS

-The Pest Control Products Board (PCPB) (established under the Pest Control Products Act, Cap, 346) regulates the importation of pest control products.
+The Pest Control Products Board (PCPB) (established under the Pest Control Products Act, Cap, 346) regulates the importation and registration of pest control products for use in the country.
 PCBP relies on FAO guidelines for importation.
 They refer to the CODEX standards for tolerance levels.